kplabs-pl/sml-docs/src/tutorials/antelope/zero_to_hero/dpu.rst

    .. warning:: Compared to previous tutorials, generating bitstream might take significantly longer time.

 #.
 Export hardware including bitstream to file :file:`antelope-dpu-bd.xsa`
+#.
+Extract ``arch.json`` file from the Vivado project and save it for later.
+This file is needed by the deep learning model deployment tools to compile PyTorch and TensorFlow into FPGA accelerator compatible format.
+The file should reside in the Vivado project path analogous to ``sources\bd\dpu_bd\ip\dpu_bd_dpuczdx8g_0_0\arch.json``.

 Add Vitis layers to Yocto Project :tutorial-machine:`Yocto`
 -----------------------------------------------------------